GiorgioNatili/ntfenervit/setup/README.md

 <a name="devEnvironSetup"></a>
 ### Dev Environment Setup
-To setup your bash to use the dev settings and to active the `virtualenv`, do:
+DO NOT use the usual `venv/bin/activate` to activate the `virtualenv`.
+Instead, do:

 ```
 . setup/devenv.sh